dominodatalab/domino-blueprints/advanced-credential-propagation/irsa/HandsOnTutorial.md

       domino-jane-doe: jane-doe
 ```

-And lastly it projects a Service Account token volume into the containers of the pod.
+b.
+Projects a Service Account token volume into the containers of the pod.
 This
 [feature](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#serviceaccount-token-volume-projection)
-is requires that you are using K8s 1.12 and above.
+requires that you are using K8s 1.12 and above.

 ```yaml
   insertVolumes: